AdobeDocs/commerce-operations.en/help/configuration/deployment/example-shared-configuration.md

 1. Clear the **Use system value** checkbox next to the **Weight Unit** field.
 1. From the **Weight Unit** list, click **kgs**.
 1. Click **Save Config**.
-1. If prompted, flush the Magento cache.
+1. If prompted, flush the cache.

 ## Step 2: Update the shared configuration